Northwestern · 2006

 Numbers tell you what happened.
 The story explains why.

-Northwestern's 2006 recruiting class was ranked a lowly 112th but shockingly finished 13th in outcome rankings.
+Northwestern's 2006 recruiting class ranked a lowly #112 but dramatically outperformed expectations by finishing at #13 in outcomes.

-Boise State's 2007 recruiting class was ranked low at #103 but achieved a remarkable #5 in outcome ranking.
+Boise State's 2007 recruiting class was ranked low at #103 but remarkably finished at #5 in outcome rankings.

-This class significantly outperformed expectations, closing a massive gap of nearly 98 spots with a modest average star rating of 2.7.
+This class significantly exceeded expectations, showcasing a massive +98 spot improvement despite an average star rating of just 2.7.

 Same recruiting hype, wildly different outcomes.
 The red bar shows where the class landed.